gathuku/gathuku.me/_posts/2024-02-22-authorization-in-rails.md

 rails new blog
 ```

-Next, create an article scaffold, migrate the database and create some test records.
+Next, we create an article scaffold, migrate the database, and create some test records.

 ```
 rails g scaffold Article title:string body:text